tc39/notes/es8/2017-03/mar-21.md

 #### Conclusion

-There was no objection from the committee to removing the headers, and Leo will escalate this with Istvan.
+There was no objection from the committee to removing the headers, and Leo will escalate this with István.

 ## Weak References status update